FilOzone/filecoin-services-payments/README.md

     railInfo.endEpoch
 );

 // 3.
-Client can now withdraw all remaining funds that are no longer locked Payments(paymentsContractAddress).withdraw(
+Payer can now withdraw all remaining funds that are no longer locked Payments(paymentsContractAddress).withdraw(
     tokenAddress,
     remainingAmount // Amount to withdraw